U.S. Federal Agency Personnel Negotiate Inter-Agency Issues to Better Collaborate with Host Government Officials and Combat HIV/AIDS

 Download a Teachers Package for this dynamic negotiation training module today.

-TNRC materials are designed for educational purposes.
+TNRC negotiation exercises and teaching materials are designed for educational purposes.
 They are used in college classroom settings or corporate training settings; used by mediators and facilitators seeking to introduce their clients to a process or issue; and used by individuals who want to enhance their negotiation skills and knowledge.

-Role-play simulations introduce participants to new negotiation and dispute resolution tools, techniques and strategies.
-Our videos, books, case studies, and periodicals are also a helpful way of introducing viewers to key concepts while addressing the theory and practice of negotiation and conflict management.
+Negotiation exercises and role-play simulations introduce participants to new negotiation and dispute resolution tools, techniques and strategies.
+Our videos, books, case studies, and periodicals are also a helpful way of introducing students to key concepts while addressing the theory and practice of negotiation.